dmako8/SSW34--Project/designworkshop/README.md

+**Add CryptoBot2.0 to your Discord server with this link: https://discord.com/oauth2/authorize?client_id=839305180725641306&scope=bot

 1.Read through seed ideas (Links to an external site.).
 Select 1-2 your group might want to work on.

 We want to work on a Discord Music Bot or Pricing Bot